confluence/fbxdgmenu/README.txt

 Known issues:

 * Helpful command-line options to follow.
 Suggestions welcome.
-* To handle desktop entry field codes the script currently strips everything except the first word out of the executable.
-This works for most entries, but some will not be processed correctly.

 [1] fluxbox-xdg-menu can also generate a wallpaper submenu, and has a header and footer that you may find useful.